 Tokyo shorts is an online award-based monthly festival.
 The mission of the festival is to bring international independent short film to the widest possible audience in Japan and beyond.
 The Festival aims to provide a cultural alternative to the commercial film experience, to support independent filmmakers, and promote the art of filmmaking and its related disciplines.
 The Tokyo Shorts was established to utilise the power of film to further the goal of inter-cultural understanding among nations and to assist in the building of a shared artistic experience.
 During each edition, our jury selects the winners of each category through private screenings.
 The winners of each edition may be then considered for the yearly online screening.
 If this happens, they will be shown online and compete with other films-winners at the yearly event.

-Palm Springs Shorts is a bi-monthly online awards event.
-The festival will welcome any independent project from all genres.
-The Festival is looking for independent projects from all genres, particularly low or no-budget ones and all countries.
+Portland New Alternative Voices is a bi-monthly awards event.
+It is an online event.
+The world has changed and so have we.
+We are embracing the virtual future, showing our elite films exclusively and broadly online in a manner that supports each film’s individual path of exposure.
+The festvial will welcome any independent project from all genres.
+This is an independent event for all Feature, Shorts, Documentary, Experimental, Commercial, Music Video, Animations, Student Films, Series and TV.
+The award ceremony is looking for independent projects from all genres, particularly low or no-budget ones and all countries.
+Our mission is to promote films, and be another step up in the filmmakers' careers.
 The selection process has two parts.
 First, the submitted projects are judged through private screenings by our internal programming team, and they will select the Finalist films of each edition.
-Then the Festival's jurors, who are a random team of invited experts mainly from the film industry, will privately review the films and award the best projects.
+Then the Festival’s jurors, who are a random team of invited experts mainly from the film industry, will privately review the films and award the best projects.
 All of the winners will receive the official laurel and an achievement certificate and can request an online screening.
-Winner's announcements will be released through our social media to help promote the films.
+Winner’s announcements will be released through our social media to help promote the films.